KwakyeCA/fake-political-news-detection-nlp/README.md

 ## References

+## **References**

+Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2018).
+BERT: Pre-training of deep bidirectional transformers for language understanding. *arXiv preprint arXiv:1810.04805*.

+Pennington, J., Socher, R., & Manning, C. D. (2014).
+GloVe: Global vectors for word representation.
+In *Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing* (pp. 1532-1543).

 Wang, W. Y. (2017).
-"Liar, liar pants on fire": A new benchmark dataset for fake news detection. *Proceedings of ACL*, 422–426.
+"Liar, liar pants on fire": A new benchmark dataset for fake news detection.
+In *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics* (pp. 422–426).

-Pennington, J., Socher, R., & Manning, C. D. (2014).
-GloVe: Global vectors for word representation. *Proceedings of EMNLP*, 1532-1543.

 ## Timeline